“California’s historic wet winter risks making wildfire season even worse”

 CONTENT

-TRUTH: “…elevated moisture is now fueling an explosion of plant growth unlike anything the state’s seen in years.”
+FACT: “…elevated moisture is now fueling an explosion of plant growth unlike anything the state’s seen in years.”
 More precipitation can increase vegetation.

-FALSE: “…forests have been ravaged by recent blazes.”
+INACCURACY: “…forests have been ravaged by recent blazes.”

 GRADES